-When you look at paid advertising (both print and digital) and realize the thousands and tens of thousands of dollars that go into those marketing campaigns, email seems like a no brainer.
-As one of the most cost-effective marketing tactics, it's time to start taking advantage of the benefits of email marketing.
+When you look at paid advertising (both print and digital) and realize the thousands and tens of thousands of dollars that go into those marketing campaigns, email seems like a no-brainer.
+As one of the most cost-effective marketing tactics, it's time to start reaping the benefits of email marketing.

 A joint study from Shop.org and Forrester Research found that 85% of US retailers already recognize email marketing as one of the most effective customer acquisition tactics, especially for start-ups and small business owners (SMBs).
 In fact, for every $1 spent on email marketing, the average return on investment is 122%.

 Practicing proper list usage and maintenance, in combination with your email marketing, will also aid in your overall cost and benefit your ROI.
-As you establish more personalized relationships with your contacts, engagement will increase along with conversion rates, simultaneously decreasing cost per-email.
+As you establish more personalized relationships with your contacts, engagement will increase along with conversion rates and email subscriber retention simultaneously decreasing the cost per email.
 (By the way, if you're looking for a breakdown of the email platforms out there, check out this helpful guide from QuickSprout).

 All this said, it's not so simple as writing some copy, putting together some graphics and sending it off with fingers and toes crossed your open rates, click-through rates and conversions skyrocket.
 Writing an email with compelling subject lines and captivating content takes work.